top of page

 kala davis.JPEG

-My name is Kala Davis, and I am so excited to have joined the Rest Stop Ministries team as the Social Enterprise Manager.
-My own journey of overcoming addiction has empowered me to dedicate my life’s work to helping those in need.
+Kala was excited to join the Rest Stop Ministries team as our Social Enterprise Manager in 2022.
+Her personal journey of overcoming addiction has empowered her to dedicate her life’s work to helping those in need.

-I live in Lebanon, TN with my husband Tim and our 2 year old son Rhett.
-I am the daughter of Holly Cooper, owner of Fried Green Tomatoes, and walked alongside my mom to form a social enterprise partnership with RSM in 2021.
-My husband and I are also entrepreneurs and started a farmhouse furniture company, Davis Woodworks, in 2020.
-I have a background in the addiction recovery field and previously helped develop a social enterprise for Doors of Hope in Murfreesboro, TN.
+Kala lives in Lebanon, TN with her husband Tim, and their son Rhett.
+Kala's mom, Holly Cooper, is the owner of Fried Green Tomatoes.
+The two of them formed a social enterprise partnership with Rest Stop Ministries in 2021.
+She and her husband are also entrepreneurs and started a farmhouse furniture company, Davis Woodworks, in 2020.
+Kala has a background in the addiction recovery field, and previously helped develop a social enterprise for Doors of Hope in Murfreesboro, TN.

 Program & Volunteer Coordinator